Finglas/blog/content/2015/reused-abstraction-principle.md

 Title: Reused Abstraction Principle
-Date: 2015-03-11 22:20
+Date: 2015-03-01
 Author: Shaun Finglas
-Tags: abstractions, http://schemas.google.com/blogger/2008/kind#post, abstractions-series, code-quality
+Tags: abstractions-series, code-quality, tutorial
-Slug: reused-abstraction-principle
+Slug: 2015/03/reused-abstraction-principle

 This is the second part of my series on abstractions.